mondalsoumi/Plant-Leaf-Disease-Detection-and-Classification/README.md

 ## 📖 About the Project

 **Leaf Guard** is an end-to-end machine learning web application that helps farmers and gardeners identify plant leaf diseases from photographs.
-A deep learning model (CNN / transfer learning with EfficientNet) classifies tomato and related crop leaves into **10 categories**—including healthy plants and nine common diseases.
+A deep learning model (CNN / transfer learning with EfficientNet) classifies tomato and related crop leaves into **10 categories** including healthy plants and nine common diseases.
 The Flask backend serves predictions over REST, logs every scan to CSV for analytics, and protects routes with session-based authentication.
-The **Leaf Guard** frontend (Bootstrap 5) lets users upload images or use the device camera, view confidence scores, read curated disease descriptions, compare conditions side-by-side, and keep a local detection history—all without leaving the browser.
+The **Leaf Guard** frontend (Bootstrap 5) lets users upload images or use the device camera, view confidence scores, read curated disease descriptions, compare conditions side-by-side, and keep a local detection history all without leaving the browser.

 ---